farmersrice/saltzero/README.md

     - Since batched queries to the neural network are often much faster than individual queries, both on CPU and GPU, multiple games are run in a pseudo-parallel fashion.
 In short, N games (in the code, N = 1000) are simultaneously played.
 Whenever a new visit in the game tree needs to occur, all games are queried for the positions to be evaluated and these are sent to the neural network in a batch.
 This provides a huge speed advantage.

 # Usage

+Download from the [releases section](https://github.com/farmersrice/saltzero/releases) in order to get the weight file.

 Compile `compare_networks.cpp`, `generate_games.cpp`, and `whole_pipeline.cpp` and run `whole_pipeline.cpp` to train the network.